NERV-DAO/documentation/NERV by-laws.md

 Bodies
 </p>

-There are 10 different bodies that contribute to the normal functioning of the NERV DAO.
-Some of these bodies are singular while others compose multiple instances. )...)
+There are 7 different bodies that contribute to the normal functioning of the NERV DAO.
+Some of these bodies are singular while others are composed of multiple instances.

 <p align="center">
 <b>( article 12 )</b><br>